Jamie Ward (actor): Theatre

 He had roles in his home country in the Sydney Theatre Company's Spring Awakening as Hanschen, and Gordon Frost's adaptation of Dr Zhivago as Young Yurii Zhivago.
 He also appeared with the Australian Opera Company.
 He made his West End theatre debut in London as Marius in Les Miserables in 2013.

 Film and television

-He had early roles in British television series The Durrells and starred in children’s television show Ride He appeared in zombie thriller The Rezort and filmed American drama Tyrant.
+He had early roles in British television series The Durrells and starred in children's television show Ride He appeared in zombie thriller The Rezort and filmed American drama Tyrant.
 He appeared in the film adaptation of the Dalia Sofer novel Septembers of Shiraz, in which he appears alongside Salma Hayek and Adrien Brody.

 He played Father Gomez in the final season of the television adaptation of His Dark Materials in 2022.
 In February 2023, he was cast as Romeo in the musical modern reimagining of the Shakespeare play Juliet & Romeo.

 He portrays Lorenzo in Stan original television series Invisible Boys.
 He was cast as Jesus Christ in Pinnacle Peak Pictures' film The Last Supper.

+He is set to appear as Pell in the third season of Netflix's adaptation of One Piece.